Sport in Cuba: Boxing

 Aside from traditional cockfighting, other gambling sports, and baseball; boxing was one of the most popular sports in pre-Revolutionary Cuba.

 Boxing is still very popular on the island today.
 In 1992, there were over 16,000 boxers on the island.
 Across Cuba today there are 494 boxing coaches and 185 facilities.
-Of the 99,000 athletes in Cuba currently, 19,000 are boxers, including 81 of Olympic competence, with only twelve making the olympic team.
+Of the 99,000 athletes in Cuba currently, 19,000 are boxers, including 81 of Olympic competence, with only twelve making the Olympic team.

 Baseball

 Baseball is the most popular sport in Cuba; 62% of the population plays it.
 Baseball is the official sport of Cuba.
+Baseball5, which was introduced in 2017 by the World Baseball Softball Confederation (WBSC), is inspired by the Cuban street baseball variant cuatro esquinas.

-Beach volleyball & Volleyball
+Beach volleyball & volleyball

 Cuba featured a women's national team in beach volleyball that competed at the 2018–2020 NORCECA Beach Volleyball Continental Cup.

 The most famous and known player is Melissa Vargas.
 She is currently playing for Turkey and will take place in Turkish National Volleyball team.

 Football

 Athletics

 There are a wide variety of popular sports in Cuba.
 For instance, baseball, which became highly popular starting in the 1870s, when Nemesio Guillot started the first baseball club in the country.
 Chess is an example of an international game that gathered tremendous amounts of popularity in Cuba.
 This surge in popularity is attributed to chess grandmaster José Raul Capablanca.
-It became a very important sport in Cuba, to the point where it is apart of the elementary school curriculum.
+It became a very important sport in Cuba, to the point where it is part of the elementary school curriculum.